Stochastic Gradient Methods with Compressed Communication for Decentralized Saddle Point Problems: Introduction

-\textbf{Contributions of our work}: Inspired by algorithms developed for decentralized minimization problems \cite{liu2020linear, li2021decentralized}, we design two algorithms namely Restart-based Decentralized Proximal Stochastic Gradient method with Compression (C-RDPSG) and Decentralized Proximal Stochastic Variance Reduced Gradient algorithm with Compression (C-DPSVRG), the first algorithms promoting the effective combination of stochastic gradient estimator oracles and information exchange with compression for solving non-smooth saddle point problems of form \eqref{eq:main_opt_problem} in a \textbf{d}ecentralized \textbf{e}nvironment with \textbf{n}o \textbf{c}entral \textbf{s}erver (henceforth referred to as \dencs).
-Our rigorous analysis establishes C-RDPSG and C-DPSVRG as the first compression based algorithms to achieve respectively, sublinear and linear gradient computation and communication complexities for solving \eqref{eq:main_opt_problem} in \dencs (similar rates are known so far only for decentralized smooth saddle point problems with no compression and no stochastic variance reduction oracles \cite{nunezcortes2017distsaddlesubgrad, mukherjeecharaborty2020decentralizedsaddle, beznosikov2020distributed, beznosikovetal2020distsaddle}).
-For general stochastic settings, C-RDPSG achieves gradient computation and communication complexity of order $\mathcal{O}( (1+\delta)^4 \frac{1}{L^2}\kappa_f^2 \kappa_g^2 \frac{1}{\epsilon} )$, to obtain an $\epsilon$-accurate saddle-point solution, where $\delta$ denotes the compression factor, $\kappa_f$ and $\kappa_g$ denote respectively the condition numbers of objective function $f$ and communication graph $\mathcal{G}$, and $L$ denotes the smoothness parameter of smooth part $\frac{1}{m}\sum_i f_i$.
-In finite sum setting common in machine learning, C-DPSVRG is shown to have gradient computation complexity and communication complexity of order $\mathcal{O}((1+\delta)\kappa_f^2 \kappa_g \log(\frac{1}{\epsilon}) )$.
-Using extensive experiments, we showcase empirical evidence supporting the theoretical guarantees obtained in our analysis.
+In this work, we design algorithms which can achieve sublinear/linear convergence rates to solve problem \eqref{eq:main_opt_problem}, by using stochastic oracles for efficient gradient computation, and compressed information exchange for efficient communication.
+In particular, we focus on the following two settings of problem \eqref{eq:main_opt_problem}: (i) {general stochastic setting} (ii) finite sum setting.
+In general stochastic setting, we assume the following form for the local function: $f_i(x,y) = E_{\xi^i \sim \mathcal{D}_i}\left[f_i(x,y;\xi^i) \right]$, where $\mathcal{D}_i$ is the local sample distribution in node $i$, allowing for general heterogeneous data distributions across different nodes.
+In finite sum setting, we assume that each $f_i(x,y)$ is represented as the average over local {batches}, hence $f_i(x,y) = \frac{1}{n}\sum_{j = 1}^nf_{ij}(x,y)$, where $f_{ij}(x,y)$ represents the loss function at $j$th batch of samples at node $i$.\\[1mm] \textbf{Our Contributions}: Inspired by algorithms developed for decentralized minimization problems \cite{liu2020linear, li2021decentralized}, we design two algorithms for the general stochastic setting and finite sum setting to solve saddle point problems of the form \eqref{eq:main_opt_problem} in a \textbf{d}ecentralized \textbf{e}nvironment with \textbf{n}o \textbf{c}entral \textbf{s}erver (henceforth referred to as \dencs).
+The proposed methods promote an effective combination of stochastic gradient estimator oracles (\textbf{SGO}) and compression for solving saddle point problems.
+We emphasize that such combinations in \dencs \ are known in the literature for solving decentralized minimization problems.
+For general stochastic setting, we propose Restart-based Decentralized Proximal Stochastic Gradient method with Compression (C-RDPSG) which achieves gradient computation complexity and communication complexity of order $\mathcal{O}( (1+\delta)^4 \frac{1}{L^2}\kappa_f^2 \kappa_g^2 \frac{1}{\epsilon} )$, to obtain an $\epsilon$-accurate saddle-point solution, where $\delta$ denotes the compression factor, $\kappa_f$ and $\kappa_g$ denote respectively the condition numbers of objective function $f$ and communication graph $\mathcal{G}$, and $L$ denotes the smoothness parameter of smooth part $\frac{1}{m}\sum_i f_i$.
+In finite sum setting common in machine learning, we propose Decentralized Proximal Stochastic Variance Reduced Gradient algorithm with Compression (C-DPSVRG) which is shown to have gradient computation complexity and communication complexity of order $\mathcal{O} ((1+\delta) \max \{\kappa_f^2, \sqrt{\delta}\kappa^2_f\kappa_g,\kappa_g \} \log(\frac{1}{\epsilon}) )$.
+Our rigorous analysis establishes C-RDPSG and C-DPSVRG as the \textit{first compression} based algorithms to achieve respectively, sublinear and linear gradient computation complexity and communication complexity for solving \eqref{eq:main_opt_problem} in \dencs.
+Similar rates are known so far only for decentralized saddle point problems with no compression (\cite{kovalev2022optimal,nunezcortes2017distsaddlesubgrad, mukherjeecharaborty2020decentralizedsaddle, beznosikov2020distributed, beznosikovetal2020distsaddle}).
+Using extensive experiments, we show empirical evidence supporting the theoretical guarantees obtained in our analysis.